CURRENTLY TEACHING: Master Class in Writing for Musical Theatre

 Michele is a graduate of Northwestern University’s Medill School of Journalism.
 She serves on the Board of Trustees for the Usdan Center for the Creative and Performing Arts, serves on the Publications Committee for the Dramatists Guild and is a member of ASCAP.
 She has taught at the Einhorn School of the Performing Arts and given master classes at Carnegie Mellon and theatres across the country.
 Michele works one on one with writers, business execs and clergy, and often writes for The Dramatist magazine.

-COURSES TAUGHT: Masterclass in Playwriting
+PREVIOUSLY TAUGHT: Masterclass in Playwriting

 AUSTIN PENDLETON is an actor, director, playwright and teacher of acting.
 His most recent appearances in New York as an actor have included the title role in King Lear (at the Secret Theatre) and several productions at the Public Theatre (Straight White Men, and, at the Delacorte, Romeo and Juliet and, with Meryl Streep and Kevin Kline, Mother Courage and Her Children).
 As a director he has been represented recently in New York by Between Riverside and Crazy, by Stephen Adly Giurgis, and (at Classic Stage Company) Hamlet, Ivanov, Three Sisters and Uncle Vanya, in productions including such actors as Peter Sarsgaard, Ethan Hawke, Joely Richardson, Maggie Gylenhall, Mamie Gummer, and Denis O'Hare.